NicholasBlackburn1/project-portfollio-main/src/routes/(blog-article)/furryinthewild/+page.md

 - **Learn and Improve**: Gain hands-on experience in creating both a detector model and a recognition model, enhancing my skills along the way.
 - **Furry Community Contribution**: Provide the furry community with a customized recognition system based on fursuits, making it easier to identify and celebrate our unique characters.
-- **Optimize Performance**: Train, learn, and improve the model's accuracy and speed to match the performance of advanced models like YOLO V4, but tailored specifically for furries.
+- **Optimize Performance**: Train, learn, and improve the model's accuracy and speed to match the performance of advanced models like <a href="">`YOLO V4`</a>, but tailored specifically for furries.

 ## Training the Model